BGP/MPLS L3 VPN

 switch(config-router-bgp-af)# neighbor default encapsulation mpls next-hop-self source-interface Loopback0

-In the previous example, the interface Loopback 0 has been specified.
-The system picks the VPN next-hop address from the interface based on the following rules:
+Specify the interface Loopback 0 and then the switch selects the VPN next-hop address from the interface based on the following rules:

-• Pick the IPv4 address from the interface.
+• For VPN-IPv4, the switch selects the IPv4 address from the interface.

-• If the interface does not have a IPv4 address, pick the IPv6 address.
+• For VPN-IPv6, if the interface does not have a IPv4 address, select the IPv6 address.

-For VPN-IPv6, when an IPv4 address is picked as the next-hop, it is encoded as a IPv4-mapped IPv6 address in the VPN route advertisement.
-This is as per RFC 4659.
+For VPN-IPv6, if an IPv4 address selected as the next-hop, EOS encodes it as a IPv4-mapped IPv6 address in the VPN route advertisement.

 Show Commands

-Use the show bgp instance vrf vrf1 command to show the BGP instance status for a specific VRF to verify the route-targets and import/export route-maps being used.
-The command also displays the locally allocated MPLS label that the system has allocated for IPv4 and IPv6.
+Use the show bgp instance vrf vrf1 command to display the BGP instance status for a specific VRF and verify the route-targets and import/export route-maps used.
+The command also displays the locally allocated MPLS label that the switch allocated for IPv4 and IPv6.

 switch# show bgp instance vrf vrf1